stephencweiss/stephencharlesweiss.com/content/blog/2019-05-26/local-git-stale-branch-cleanup.md

 The verbose flag has two levels within `git branch`.
 If you repeat it (i.e., `git branch -vv`) , git will print the name of the upstream branch in addition to the the SHA hash and the commit message for the branch HEAD.

-This is extra helpful because of a few pieces of information that comes along for the ride - notably “gone” and “behind”.
+This is extra helpful because of a few pieces of information that comes along for the ride - notably "gone" and "behind".

 ```bash
 $ gb -vv